 “We carefully chose intro songs for every member of our wedding party,” says Teri.
 The selection ranged from AC/DC to Justin Timberlake.

-The newlyweds surprised their guests with a musical performance of their own, singing “Better Together” by Jack Johnson.
+The newlyweds surprised their guests with a performance of their own, singing “Better Together” by Jack Johnson.
 “Alex was so nervous that he forgot all the words, so we switched to a crowd favorite: ‘Sunday Morning’ by Maroon 5, " Teri admits.
 "Everyone sang along with us!”
 After the wedding, the couple honeymooned in Venice, Rome, and Paris, timing their March trip to coincide with Venice Carnival.
 “Seeing everyone in masks and costumes felt like we were in another time,” says the bride.

 Along with the help of a great wedding planner, Teri and Alex credit their smooth planning process with one tip.
 “We chose three things that we wouldn’t compromise on, and stuck to it,” she says.
 “There are a lot of people with a lot of opinions who want to try to help, so knowing what we really wanted made it easier for us to stand our ground and make sure we had the day we always dreamed of.”